DryPeng/clashT/README.md

 </p>

 > [!NOTE]
 > This is not the [original *Clash*](https://github.com/Dreamacro/clash).
 This repositories is currently being maintained.
-For convenience, ClashT is a new repositories.
+For convenience, *ClashT* is a new repositories.

 ## Features

-This is a general overview of the features that comes with Clash.
+This is a general overview of the features that comes with *Clash*.

 - Inbound: HTTP, HTTPS, SOCKS5 server, TUN device.
 - Outbound: Shadowsocks(R), VMess, Trojan, Snell, SOCKS5, HTTP(S), Wireguard.